 A finance degree from KU will prepare you to work in a variety of fields, including corporate finance, investment banking, commercial banking, asset management, real estate and personal financial planning.
 Your general business education, as well as your specific training in finance, will prepare you for competitive jobs.
 As a business student, you can further market yourself by declaring a concentration along with your major.

 With a degree in information systems, you will be able to navigate databases and other information systems, which are skills needed in almost every field.
 Whether you work in a consulting firm providing services for clients or within a company, you will be pivotal to the technological skill and advancement of the company.
-As a business student, you can add a concentration in an area that interests you to diversify your education.
+As a business student, you can add a minor in an area that interests you to diversify your education.

 KU’s management and leadership major will provide you with an array of skills to help you effectively manage a team, department or even company.
 The mix of theoretical and practical lessons in planning, organizing, leading and controlling organizations will prepare you to be an effective leader, whether you end up working for a bank or for a nonprofit.
 To narrow your focus into a particular field of interest, you can declare a concentration.